SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/01-Introduction-to-ExpressJS.md

 In this case `200` and `Welcome to Express.js!`, which means that our request has been processed.

 Finally, we call `app.listen`, passing the port on which our application will listen and a callback function `Express running on port: $ {port} ...`.

-There are thousands of libraries for Express.js which make programming with this framework a lot of fun as there is usually a library for any task you might need your application to perform.